-Massachusetts currently fails to collect crucial data at most of the significant decision points in the juvenile justice system, and it has no policy and data oversight commission to analyze and evaluate the effectiveness of the system.
+Massachusetts currently fails to collect crucial data at most of the significant decision points in the juvenile justice system.
+Additionally, there is no policy and data oversight commission to analyze and evaluate the system's effectiveness.
 As a result, taxpayers are blindly funding a system without adequate metrics to assess its fairness or effectiveness, a system that has a profound effect on kids, families and communities.

 How many minority youth are formally charged with committing a crime in Massachusetts?

 We don’t know.
 Aggregate data is available to the Court but not shared, despite the fact that arraignments are considered to be one of the best measurements of juvenile delinquency.

 How do district attorneys use their discretion to divert or indict youth?

 We don’t know.
 Diversion is a useful tool for sifting out less serious cases that can be resolved informally, while indictment is intended for the most serious cases with the most serious consequences.
 Aggregate data about whether both of these critical decisions are being made consistently or fairly is not reported or shared publicly.

 How many youth who are charged in court are actually found to be delinquent?

 We don’t know.
 While the Court’s data system is capable of producing this data, it is not routinely aggregated or made public.
 The one year that this data was publicly available (2009) indicated only 11% of cases charged in court ended in a delinquency adjudication.